vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-multiple-cursors/index.md

 ## Multiple Cursors

 While the column selection mode is useful, it is limited to cases where places you need to edit are vertically aligned, which may not usually be the case.
-In other situations, you need to stick to a proper multiple cursor support.
+In other situations, you need to stick to proper multiple cursor support.
 This is possible since [IDEA version 13.1](https://blog.jetbrains.com/idea/2014/03/intellij-idea-13-1-rc-introduces-sublime-text-style-multiple-selections/).

-When holding <kbd>Alt</kbd> + <kbd>Shift</kbd> (or <kbd>⌥</kbd> + <kbd>⇧</kbd> on Mac), clicking on a location creates a new cursor on that location in addition to the already existing cursors.
+When holding <kbd>Alt</kbd> + <kbd>Shift</kbd> (or <kbd>⌥</kbd> + <kbd>⇧</kbd> on Mac), clicking on a location creates a new cursor on that location in addition to all the already existing cursors.
 Unlike column selection, these cursors can be anywhere and don't need to be vertically aligned.
 Pressing <kbd>Esc</kbd> will exit multiple cursors mode and will leave you with your first original single cursor.

 ![multiple-cursors-mouse](./multiple-cursors-mouse.gif)